Langtang Valley Private Trek

 Hiring a Langtang trekking guide ensures not only a richer cultural experience but also safety.
 Your guide is trained in altitude awareness, first aid, and navigation, and will assist in arranging the best teahouses, meals, and transportation.
 With a private guide, you can fully focus on enjoying your trek, knowing every detail is taken care of.

-A Perfect Himalayan Adventure Near Kathmandu
+Langtang Valley Trek is A Perfect Himalayan Adventure Near Kathmandu

 The Langtang Valley Private Trek with personal guide is an excellent choice for those seeking stunning mountain views, cultural immersion, and personalized service—all within a short distance from Kathmandu.
 This trek is less crowded than Everest or Annapurna but equally rewarding, making it one of the best treks in Nepal for travelers who value flexibility, authenticity, and comfort.
+If you prefer Annapurna circuit trek then also possible in 8 days timeframe.

 Short Itinerary

-Langtang Valley Private Trek – 8 Days Itinerary
+Langtang Valley Trek – 8 Days Itinerary

 Day 01: Drive from Kathmandu to Syabrubesi (1,550m) – 7 to 8 hours